LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    imported predicates can be used with implicit module qualification.
-   But Logtalk separates entity (object, protocol, category, or module) predicate *usage* declarations (via ``uses/2`` or its own ``use_module/1-2`` directives) from *loading* goals, which use a disciplined approach with *loader* files.
+   But Logtalk separates entity (object, protocol, category, or module) predicate *usage* declarations (via ``uses/2`` or its own ``use_module/1-2`` directives) from *loading* goals, which use an explicit and disciplined approach with *loader* files.

 **flags scope**
    The ``set_logtalk_flag/2`` directive is always local to the entity or